Alkhara/FlaskAppTemplate/README.md

 Use this Flask App Template as a starter kit for building a Flask Web App

 # Summary
-This contains the basic structure for the app, a main flask server, hmtl files, and css.
+This contains the basic structure for the app.
+A main flask server, hmtl files, and css.

 # Setup
 Make sure you have Python3 installed, then run pip3 install requirements.txt